getchui/sample-apps/python/python_dist_bundle/readme.md

   You can find a more involved sample app [here](https://github.com/getchui/sample-apps/tree/master/python/active_spoof_frontend_app).

 ### Spoof Detection
-- `detect_spoof.py` demonstrates how to run spoof detection on an image.
+- `spoof_detection_live_streaming.py` demonstrates how to run spoof detection on a video feed.
   Spoof is detected when a user is trying to impersonate an identity, for example by holding a phone with a face image up to the camera.
+The input image must meet strict criteria in order for it to pass the spoof test.

 ### Face Recognition - 1 to 1 Identification
 - `face_recognition.py` demonstrates the usage of our face recognition API for 1 to 1 matching.